 New Mexico enacts law to keep guns away from children

-SANTA FE, N.M.
-(AP) — New Mexico Gov. Michelle Lujan Grisham signed a bill Friday that makes it a crime to store firearms in places that children could access.
+SANTA FE - New Mexico Gov. Michelle Lujan Grisham signed a bill Friday that makes it a crime to store firearms in places that children could access.

 The new law takes effect on June 16.
 Earlier this year, a 6-year-old student in Virginia shot his teacher, which added to debates across the country about gun control and school safety.